vacp2p/rfc/content/docs/rfcs/27/README.md

 # Peer store

 The peer store SHOULD be an in-memory data structure where information about discovered or configured peers are stored.
-It SHOULD be considered the central authority for peer-related information in a Waku v2 client.
+It SHOULD be considered the main source of truth for peer-related information in a Waku v2 client.
 Clients MAY choose to persist this store on-disk.

 ## Tracked peer metadata